 Jeanette Alcaraz graduated from University of Arizona with a Bachelors in business management.
 Jeanette spent her summer as a Karel Fellow interning with GreenLatinos, a national nonprofit that advocates for policies addressing national, regional and local environmental issues that significantly affect the health and welfare of the Latino community.
-She is now a Student Coordinator at Clinica de La Raza, a health care center whose mission is to improve the quality of life of the communities it serves by providing culturally appropriate, high quality health care for all!
+She is now a human resources recruiter at Clinica de La Raza!

 Adrian Cibran is a student at the University of Florida studying public relations with an outside concentration in business administration and a minor in Spanish.
 He spent his summer as a Karel Fellow interning at Amnesty International USA, whose mission is to unite people from all over the world using research, action and advocacy.
-Adrian is now an Assistant Digital Studio Manager at The Agency, an integrated advertising, public relations and digital firm housed within the University of Florida!
+The semester after his Fellowship, Adrian became the assistant digital studio manager at The Agency!

-Karen Franco graduated from Princeton University with a Bachelor of Arts in politics.
-For her fellowship, Karen was matched with the Campaign for Tobacco-Free Kids, an advocacy organization working to reduce tobacco use and its deadly consequences around the world.
-The summer after completing her fellowship, Karen interned for the City of Los Angeles!
+Karen Franco graduated from Princeton University with a Bachelors in politics.
+For her Fellowship, Karen was matched with the Campaign for Tobacco-Free Kids, an advocacy organization working to reduce tobacco use and its deadly consequences around the world.
+The summer after completing her Fellowship, Karen interned for the City of Los Angeles!

-Luisa Guaracao graduated from the University of Florida with a Bachelor of Science in public relations and Bachelor of Arts in Portuguese.
+Luisa Guaracao graduated from the University of Florida with a Bachelors in public relations and Portuguese.
 She spent her summer as a Fellow interning at The Leadership Conference on Civil and Human Rights, a coalition dedicated to promoting and protecting civil and human rights of all people in the United States.
 Luisa is now the program manager of the Karel Fellowship!

 Sean Mock graduated from Macalester College with a Bachelors in political science.
-For his fellowship, Sean was matched with The Center on Budget and Policy Priorities, a nonpartisan research and policy institute that pursues federal and state policies designed to both reduce poverty and to restore fiscal responsibility.
-Sean is now a Project Funding Coordinator at Twin Cities Habitat for Humanity!
+For his Fellowship, Sean was matched with The Center on Budget and Policy Priorities, a nonpartisan research and policy institute that pursues federal and state policies designed to both reduce poverty and to restore fiscal responsibility.
+Sean is now a project funding manager at Twin Cities Habitat for Humanity!

-Jaquelin Salg graduated from Franklin and Marshall College with a Bachelors in American Studies.
-For her Fellowship, Jaquelin was matched with Martha’s Table, a nonprofit whose mission is to build a better future through healthy food, affordable clothing, and quality education.
-During her last semester at F&M, Jaquelin did an independent study course on public interest communications with the president of the college!
+Jackie Salg graduated from Franklin and Marshall College with a Bachelors in American studies.
+For her Fellowship, Jackie was matched with Martha’s Table, a nonprofit whose mission is to build a better future through healthy food, affordable clothing, and quality education.
+Jackie is now the chief marketing officer for Pressed & Dressed.

 Kimberly Sanford graduated Harvard College with a degree in women studies and a minor in government.
 She spent her summer as a Karel Fellow interning at the Natural Resources Defense Council, a nonprofit whose mission is to safeguard the earth – its people, its plants and animals, and the natural system on which all life depends.

 Gislene Tasayco graduated from Trinity Washington with a Bachelors in political science and government.
 For her fellowship, Gislene was matched with the Polaris Project, a nonprofit whose goal is to eradicate modern slavery by systemically disrupting the human trafficking networks.
-Gislene is now a program manager at For Love of Children, a nonprofit whose mission is to provide educational services beyond the classroom to students from first grade through college.
+Gislene is now a senior associate at National League of Cities!

-Milliecia Lacy graduated from Macalester College with a Bachelor of Arts in international studies and political science.
+Milliecia Lacy graduated from Macalester College with a Bachelors in international studies and political science.
 Milliecia spent her summer as a Karel Fellow working for the Communications Network.
 The Communications Network is a nonprofit organization comprised of social sector leaders who share the belief that smart strategic communications has the power to transform society and improve lives.
-Milliecia is now a Student Intern at the Minnesota Department of Health!
+Milliecia is now pursuing a medical degree from the Harvard Extension Program!

-Kindra Nicol graduated from Trinity Washington University with a Bachelor of Business Administration (BBA) in international business.
+Kindra Nicol graduated from Trinity Washington University with a Bachelors in international business.
 Kindra spent her summer as a Karel Fellow working with Save the Children Action Network.
 Save the Children is a Washington, DC-based nonprofit organization dedicated to ensuring that every child has the best chance for success.
-Kindra is now an Early Childhood Education Assistant Teacher at the YMCA!
+Kindra is now an early childhood education assistant teacher at the YMCA!

-Marcia Puig-Lluch graduated from American University with a Bachelor of Arts in International/Global Studies.
+Marcia Puig-Lluch graduated from American University with a Bachelors in international/global studies.
 Marcia worked for Wider Opportunities for Women (WOW) during her summer as Karel Fellow.
 WOW works to build pathways to economic security and equality of opportunity for women, families and elders.
-Marcia is now a Bank Teller at Wells Fargo!
+Marcia is now a coordinator for the American Gastroentrological Association!

 Lauren Shiplett graduated from the George Washington University with a Bachelor of Arts in communications and a minor in international affairs.
 Lauren was hosted by the Center on Budget and Policy Priorities, which conducts research and analysis to help shape public debates over proposed budget and tax policies, during her fellowship.
-She is now a Public Relations Coordinator for the Washington Post!
+She is now an account executive at Edelman!

 Aaron Zeiler graduated summa cum laude from the University of Florida with a Bachelor of Science in public relations and a minor in Spanish.
 Aaron was hosted by the Campaign for Tobacco-Free Kids, a leading force in the fight to reduce tobacco use in the United States and around the world, during his summer as Karel Fellow.
-He is now pursuing a Master of Arts in mass communication at the University of Florida!
+He is now an account coordinator at Spitfire Strategies!

 Taylor Brandon graduated from the DePaul University with a Bachelor of Arts in public relations and advertising.
 She spent her time as a Fellow at the Food Recovery Network, an organization that organizes college students to donate their surplus and unused food.
 At FRN Taylor provided communications support for the launch of Food Recovery Certified.
-She is now an Account Coordinator at MoKi Media, a boutique PR firm that offers comprehensive media campaigns to clients!
+She is now an communications associate at the San Francisco Museum of Modern Art.

 Eura Chang graduated from Macalester College with a double major in political science and educational studies and a minor in French & Francophone studies.
 Eura was hosted by DC Vote, an educational and advocacy organization dedicated to securing full voting representation in Congress for District residents, during her summer as a Karel Fellow.
-She is now a State Operations Coordinator at Stand for Children Colorado, an education nonprofit that empowers parents, educators, and community members to advocate for education policies that will help prepare our students for college and career!
+She is now a state operations coordinator at Stand for Children Colorado!

 Yoo-Jin Kang graduated Summa Cum Laude from the University of Maryland Baltimore County with her Bachelor of Arts in language and cultural studies and interdisciplinary studies.
 During her summer as a Karel Fellow, Yoo Jin worked with Trust for America’s Health, a non-profit, non-partisan organization dedicated to saving lives by protecting the health of every community and working to make disease prevention a national priority.
-Yoo-Jin is now Senior Victim Advocate for HopeWorks, a nonprofit agency that provides services to women, men, and children impacted by sexual assault and domestic violence in Howard County, Maryland!
+She is now a coordinator for alcohol and other drugs at American University!

 Sivan Sherriffe graduated with a Bachelor of Arts in journalism and mass communication from the George Washington University in May 2015.
 During her fellowship, Sivan worked with Greenpeace, the largest independent direct-action environmental organization in the world.
-She is now a Communications Associate for the Center for Law and Social Policy, a national, nonpartisan, anti-poverty nonprofit advancing policy solutions for low-income people!
+She is now a communications associate for the Center for Law and Social Policy.

 Karen Vanegas graduated from the University of Maryland with a double major in broadcast journalism and government and politics.
-During her fellowship, Karen was hosted by Mary’s Center, a nonprofit organization that has committed itself to saving lives and strengthening communities, one family at a time, through a holistic model that integrates medical, social, and educational services.
+During her fellowship, Karen was hosted by Mary’s Center, a nonprofit that provides medical, social and education services to families in the greater Washington D.C. area.
+She is now a staff assistant at the International Monetary Fund!

 Elizabeth Tejeda graduated from the University of Florida in 2017.
 She was hosted by the Campaign for Tobacco Free Kids during her summer as a Karel Fellow.
 The Campaign for Tobacco Free Kids is a leading force in the fight to reduce tobacco use and its deadly toll in the United States and around the world.
-Elizabeth is now pursuing Master of Science in Information and Communications Technology at the University of Denver!
+Elizabeth is now pursuing a Masters in information and communications technology at the University of Denver!